sarahhaedrich/Big-shark/lab05.md

-In lab 5, I worked with [Marco van Germenen](https://marcovg.github.io/) to develop and execute a vulnerability analysis.
-The goal of this lab was to design and preform a vulnerability analysis which would be accessible and replicable to anyone.
+In lab 5, I worked with [Marco van Germenen](https://marcovg.github.io/) to develop and execute a vulnerability analysis using our skills in SQL and data from [Open Street Map](https://www.openstreetmap.org/).
+The goal of this lab was to design and preform a vulnerability analysis which would be accessible and replicable to the public.
+We chose Dar es Saalam as our focus region since the city is one of the most mapped locations on Open Street Map with special thanks to the [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/).

-I used data from the [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/) and [Open Street Map](https://www.openstreetmap.org/) to display the number of schools per ward in Dar Es Salaam, Tanzania.
+For our vulnerability analysis, Marco and I chose to calculate the number of schools per ward in Dar es Saalam in hopes to understand how educational resources are distributed around the region.
+Wards with a lower number of schools may indicate areas with less access to resources, an indicator of vulnerabilty.
+Wards with a higher number of schools may indicate neighborhoods with more access to resources.
+This is a spatial analysis since we are focusing on

 The concept of counting the number of schools per ward seems simple, but ran into some unexpected problems.
 Therefore, I have outlined our process below.
 Our final leaflet map is attached [here](dsmmap).

 ---------------------------------------------------------------------------------------------------------------

+Our data from this lab was downloaded from [Tanzania Resilience Academy](https://resilienceacademy.ac.tz/) and [Open Street Map](https://www.openstreetmap.org/).

 The first step involves downlaoding data from [open street map](https://www.openstreetmap.org/) into QGIS.
 We used these [files] written by our professor, Joe Holler, and proceeded to preform the following steps:
 1. Download Open Street Map data by going to [open street map](https://www.openstreetmap.org/) and zooming to the desired    extent.
 Click "Overpass API" and save the file as a ".osm" file.